-Add all ingredients to a slow cooker and cook for 6 hours on high.
+Add all ingredients (except the miso) to a slow cooker and cook for 6 hours on high.
 Adjust flavors / ingredients as you desire.

 This will fill up a large crock pot, but if you'd rather not have so many servings, simply decrease the amount of the ingredients.
 Alternatively to cooking in a slow cooker, simmering for an hour or so on the stove top is just fine.
 I chose this method because traditional bone broth is cooked for several hours to break down the collagen in the bones to release reparative amino acids.